2007 Regular Session

 By: Senator(s) Walls, Simmons, Horhn, Harden, Thomas, Jordan, Butler, Williamson, Jackson (11th), Turner, Frazier, Albritton, Burton, Chaney, Davis, Dawkins, Dearing, Fillingane, Gollott, Gordon, Posey, Ross, White, Wilemon

-A CONCURRENT RESOLUTION COMMENDING THE LIFE OF WELL-KNOWN GREENVILLE MUSICIAN, WRITER AND BUSINESSMAN KENNETH HAXTON, AND EXPRESSING THE SYMPATHY OF THE LEGISLATURE.
+A CONCURRENT RESOLUTION COMMENDING THE LIFE AND ARTISTIC CONTRIBUTIONS OF THE "GODFATHER OF SOUL" JAMES BROWN, AND EXTENDING THE SYMPATHY OF THE LEGISLATURE.

-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the life of well-known Greenville musician, writer, businessman and civic treasure, Kenneth Haxton, and express to his family the sympathy of the Legislature on his passing.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the life and artistic contributions of rhythm and blues pioneer James Brown, "The Godfather of Soul," and extend to his surviving family the sympathy of the Legislature on his passing.

-BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Kenneth Haxton and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be transmitted to the surviving family of James Brown and be made available to the Capitol Press Corps.